-With the favored practice of naming cultures after their grave types, here comes the Catacomb culture.
+With the favored practice of naming early civilizations after their grave types, here is the Catacomb culture.
 The progressive and prolific Catacomb people thrive on the Pontic-Caspian Steppe c.
 2500 - 1950 BCE.

 They follow the time of the Yamnaya, an influential semi-nomadic people.
 In early tribes the graves contain an in-depth look at the lives of the ancient inhabitants.